sailorfe/ephem/docs/00-installation.md

 - Check that Python 3.8+ is installed: `python --version` or `python3 --version`
 - Make sure the installation directory is in your PATH
-- Hit up the Discord or [file an issue](https://codeberg.org/sailorfe/ephem/issues) OS details and error messages
+- Hit up [the Discord](https://discord.gg/b3vA5ZhSu2) or [file an issue](https://codeberg.org/sailorfe/ephem/issues) with your OS details and any error messages.